jschmidtnj/StevensBajaSAE/README.md

 https://github.com/adafruit/Adafruit_Python_CharLCD
 https://github.com/adafruit/Adafruit_Python_LED_Backpack
-make sure to install serial: sudo pip3 install pyserial make sure you run the app as python3, and all of the installs as python3
+make sure to install serial: sudo pip3 install pyserial run the app as python3, and all of the installs as python3